rbturnbull/stemmadot/README.rst

 STEMMA is a phylogenetic analysis tool for the study of textual traditions with contamination.
-It is available here: https://github.com/stemmatic/stemma For more information about it, see Carlon's work:
+It is available here: https://github.com/stemmatic/stemma For more information about it, see Carslon's work:

     Carlson, Stephen C. *The Text of Galatians and Its History*.
 Wissenschaftliche Untersuchungen Zum Neuen Testament 385.
 Tübingen: Mohr Siebeck, 2015.